LucasBielinski/Lucas-Readme-Builder/README.md

 This is a README generator.
 I created this project to simplify the process of building a README.
 This will help developers save time when creating a README, and hopefully it will take the strain off of developers when creating a new README.

+Technologies used: Node.js and Inquirer

 ## Installation

-You must use node.js and inquirer when using this project.
+You must use Node.js and Inquirer when using this project.

 ## Usage